asgersvenning/asgersvenning.github.io/about.md

     </tr>
 </tbody>
 </table>

-Hey, this is my personal website used to document my academic journey and achievements, as well as some somewhat related posts.

 I am a PhD student at the department of Ecoscience at Aarhus University with a project focused on automated and scalable biodiversity monitoring.
 My research is meant to be broadly applicable, but has a strong focus on insects 🐛 and moths 🦋 in particular.
 In collaboration with my supervisor Toke T. Høje, our research group and many excellent collaborators, we develop machine learning (~AI 🤖) models, pipelines and associated hardware to capture, count and identify insects and moths on images.